vanesarobledo/PROG2111-Project/README.md

 ### Phase 4: DDL Statements (20 Marks)

 [ ] Based on the ERD, write SQL DDL statements to create the database schema.

-[ ] Ensure that all necessary primary keys, foreign keys, and integrity constraints are included.
+<br>[ ] Ensure that all necessary primary keys, foreign keys, and integrity constraints are included.

 **Deliverable**: SQL script with DDL statements to create tables.

 ### Phase 5: Programmatic Access & CRUD Operations (30 Marks)

 [ ] Develop C# programs that connect to the MySQL database using the ADO.NET

-[ ] Perform CRUD operations (Create, Read, Update, Delete) for the entities defined in your ERD.
+<br>[ ] Perform CRUD operations (Create, Read, Update, Delete) for the entities defined in your ERD.

-[ ] Ensure proper error handling and transaction control.
+<br>[ ] Ensure proper error handling and transaction control.

-[ ] Use the ADO.NET MySQL library to establish the connection and perform operations.
+<br>[ ] Use the ADO.NET MySQL library to establish the connection and perform operations.

 **Deliverables**: C# programs with CRUD functionality.